 It’s no surprise that STEM (science, technology, engineering and math) majors are the top college majors by salary, but that doesn’t mean that we discourage students from studying majors in the humanities, social sciences, education or arts.
 In fact, some of those majors lead to high-paying careers as well – it just often takes a longer time for those graduates to reach their prime earning potential.

 PayScale publishes this data to help students and their families make smart decisions about how much they can really afford to pay for an education in their intended subject matter.
-By knowing your future salary potential, you can know how much debt you can afford to take on, and set yourself up for a successful career in any field, instead of a lifetime shackled by overwhelming student debt.
+Student debt has been reaching record levels.
+By knowing your future salary potential, you can know how much debt you can afford to take on, and set yourself up for a successful career in any field.